ztwalters/Docs/aspnet/fundamentals/app-state.rst

 Session
 ^^^^^^^
-Session storage relies on a cookie-based identifier to access data related to a given user session (a series of requests from a particular browser and machine).
-It is a good place to store application state that is specific to a particular user but which doesn't need to be persisted permanently (or which can be reproduced as needed from a persistent store).
+Session storage relies on a cookie-based identifier to access data related to a given browser session (a series of requests from a particular browser and machine).
+You can't necessarily assume that a session is restricted to a single user, so be careful what kind of information you store in Session.
+It is a good place to store application state that is specific to a particular session but which doesn't need to be persisted permanently (or which can be reproduced as needed from a persistent store).
 See `Installing and Configuring Session`_, below for more details.

 Cache
 ^^^^^